Franchy Cordero's Brutal Fielding Highlights Red Sox' Dire Situation at First Base - NewsBreak

 ARLINGTON, Texas (AP) — The NL Central-leading Milwaukee Brewers acquired hard-throwing reliever and former No. 1 overall draft pick Matt Bush from the Texas Rangers on Monday night for infielder Mark Mathias and a top pitching prospect.
 Bush is 2-1 with a 2.95 ERA and one save in 40 games this season, including five starting in an opener role.
 He hasn’t allowed an earned run over his last 12 appearances.
-He was acquired to help fortify the Brewers’ bullpen on the same day they traded All-Star closer Josh Hader to San Diego for reliever Taylor Rogers and three other players.
-The 36-year-old Bush has spent all five of his big league seasons with the Rangers (2016-18, 2021-22).
-He was the first pick in the 2004 draft as a shortstop by San Diego.
-In his 180 big league games as a pitcher, he is 12-7 with a 3.34 ERA and 188 strikeouts in 177 2/3 innings
+He was brought in to help fortify the Brewers’ bullpen on the same day they traded All-Star closer Josh Hader to San Diego for reliever Taylor Rogers and three other players.
+“A little shocked, definitely wasn’t expecting it, but I guess just a bittersweet moment,” Bush said.
+“It’s also really exciting to go to the Brewers, a team that’s really winning right now and has a chance of going to the playoffs and doing big things.”

 Comments / 0